ljjTYJR/PapersReading/Point_Set_Registration.md

   >
   >  [[url]](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.455.7770&rep=rep1&type=pdf)  [[pdf]](./papers/Thirty Years of Graph Matching in Pattern Recognition.pdf)

+- **Structural Graph Matching Using the EM Algorithm and Singular Value Decomposition**

+  > Luo, Bin, and Edwin R. Hancock.
+"Structural graph matching using the EM algorithm and singular value decomposition." *IEEE Transactions on Pattern Analysis and Machine Intelligence* 23.10 (2001): 1120-1136.
+  >
+  > **Citations:** 459

 - **A unified framework for alignment and correspondence**

   > Luo, B., & Hancock, E. R. (2003).
 A unified framework for alignment and correspondence. *Computer Vision and Image Understanding*, *92*(1), 26-55.